sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 #### 3.2.3.6 Implementation Details

+The extension of the SONiC Generic Configuration Update and Rollback feature to support Multi-ASIC platforms enhances the flexibility and manageability of SONiC deployments in complex environments.
+By introducing namespace-aware configuration management, SONiC can efficiently handle the intricacies of Multi-ASIC platforms, ensuring smooth and reliable operation.

     Namespace-aware Utilities: Update the SONiC configuration utilities to handle namespace identifiers in the configuration patches and command-line options for specifying target namespaces for checkpoints and rollbacks.

     Validation and Verification: Extend the configuration validation and verification mechanisms to cover Multi-ASIC scenarios, ensuring that configurations are valid and consistent across all ASICs and the host.